Charles Alvin Beckwith: Career

-He was critically wounded in early 1966 (he took a .50 caliber bullet through his abdomen).
+Beckwith was critically wounded in early 1966 (he took a .50 caliber bullet through his abdomen).
 It was so bad that medical personnel triaged him as beyond help for the second time in his military career.
 This time, again, Beckwith made a full recovery and went on to overhaul the Florida Phase of the U.S. Army Ranger School.
 Beckwith transformed this phase from a scripted exercise based upon the Army's World War II experience, into a Vietnam-oriented jungle training regimen.

-In 1968, following the Tet Offensive, then-Lt.
-Col. Beckwith returned to Vietnam, taking command of the 2nd Battalion, 327th Infantry (Airborne), 1st Brigade, 101st Airborne Division.
+In 1968, following the Tet Offensive, then-Lieutenant Colonel Beckwith returned to South Vietnam, taking command of the 2nd Battalion, 327th Infantry (Airborne), 1st Brigade, 101st Airborne Division.
 For the nine months that he commanded the 2/327 (“No Slack”), they saw many successes in combat operations, including: Huế, Operation Mingo, Operation Jeb Stuart, Operation Nevada Eagle (clearing the Huế-Phu Bai area), and Somerset Plain (sweeping the southern portion of the A Shau Valley).
 The toughest job the battalion had was clearing a seven kilometer stretch along Route 547, running west of Huế, eventually defeating the determined NVA defenders so that Fire Support Base Bastogne could be established.

-From 1973 to 1974, Lt.
-Col. Beckwith served as commander, Control Team "B" with the Joint Casualty Resolution Center (JCRC) located at RTAFB Nakhon Phanom, Thailand.
+From 1973 to 1974, Beckwith served as commander, Control Team "B" with the Joint Casualty Resolution Center (JCRC) located at RTAFB Nakhon Phanom, Thailand.
 Under the Command of BG Robert C. Kingston, USA, JCRC's sole mission was to assist the Secretaries of the Armed Services to resolve the fate of servicemen still missing and unaccounted for as a result of the hostilities throughout Indochina.
 JCRC had a predominantly operational role—the carrying out of field search, excavation, recovery, and repatriation activities.
-He was promoted to Colonel and in 1975 returned to Fort Bragg, North Carolina as the Commandant of the U.S. Army Special Warfare School.
+He was promoted to colonel and in 1975 returned to Fort Bragg, North Carolina as the Commandant of the U.S. Army Special Warfare School.